aws/aws-cli/awscli/examples/iam/create-account-alias.rst

     aws iam create-account-alias \
         --account-alias examplecorp

-This command produces no output.
+For more information, see `Your AWS account ID and its alias`_ in the *Using IAM* guide.

-For more information, see `Your AWS account ID and its alias <https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html>`__ in the *IAM User Guide*.
+.. _`Your AWS Account ID and Its Alias`: <https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html>